-5.6 Responses to misbehaviour include:
+5.7 Responses to misbehaviour may include:

-- Restorative meetings. - A verbal reprimand and reminder of the expectations of behaviour - · Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Removal from class. - Putting a pupil on report. - Implementing a pastoral support plan (PSP).

-- The power to impose detention inside and outside school hours and discipline pupils even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - The power to confiscate pupils' property: any item which is harmful or detrimental to school discipline.
-These items will be returned to pupils after discussion with senior leaders and parents, if appropriate. - The power to screen and search pupils. - The power to use reasonable force and other reasonable physical contact/restraint (see guidance on Positive Handling) to avoid pupils causing disorder, hurting themselves/others or damaging property. - The power to discipline beyond the school gate. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the school exclusion unit. - Fixed term exclusion from school. - Attendance at governor behaviour panels. - Permanent exclusion. - Where a pupil makes an accusation against a member of staff and that accusation is shown to have been malicious, the headteacher will discipline the pupil in accordance with this policy.
+- Restorative meetings. - A verbal reprimand and reminder of the expectations of behaviour. - Setting of written tasks such as an account of their behaviour. - Expecting work to be completed at home, or at break or lunchtime. - Removal from class. - Putting a pupil on report. - Implementing a pastoral support plan (PSP) with identified strategies to support a pupil in not repeating similar behaviour('s) - The power to impose detention inside and outside school hours and discipline pupils even when they are not at school or in the charge of a member of staff. - Withdrawal of privileges. - Confiscation of pupils' property: any item which is harmful or detrimental to school discipline.
+These items will be returned to pupils after discussion with senior leaders and parents, if appropriate. - Screen and search pupils if there is a cause for concern regarding items that may be harmful. - Using reasonable force and other reasonable physical contact/restraint (see guidance on Positive Handling) to avoid pupils causing disorder, hurting themselves/others or damaging property. - Providing discipline beyond the school gate and intervening where necessary to avoid pupils causing disorder, disruption to others in the local community, hurting themselves or others or damaging school property. - Short term removal from lessons to a designated colleague in a department area. - A fixed period of time isolated from class in the school Reflection Room. - Suspensions from school. - Attendance at governor behaviour panels. - Permanent exclusion. - Where a pupil makes an accusation against a member of staff and that accusation is shown to have been malicious, the headteacher will discipline the pupil in accordance with this policy.
 The headteacher will also consider the pastoral needs of staff accused of misconduct.